War crimes in the Syrian civil war: Attacks on civilians in populated areas

 According to three eminent international lawyers in the 2014 Syrian detainee report Syrian government officials could face war crimes charges in the light of a huge cache of evidence smuggled out of the country showing the "systematic killing" of about 11,000 detainees.
 Most of the victims were young men and many corpses were emaciated, bloodstained and bore signs of torture.
 Some had no eyes; others showed signs of strangulation or electrocution.
-Experts say this evidence is more detailed and on a far larger scale than anything else that has yet emerged from the 34-month crisis.
-According to a report by Amnesty International, published in November 2015, the Syrian regime has forcibly disappeared more than 65,000 people (who are yet to be heard from) since the beginning of the Syrian Civil War.
+Experts say this evidence is more detailed and on a far larger scale than anything else that had yet emerged from the 34-month crisis.

+According to a report by Amnesty International, published in November 2015, the Syrian government had forcibly disappeared more than 65,000 people since the beginning of the Syrian Civil War.
 According to a report in May 2016 by the Syrian Observatory for Human Rights, at least 60,000 people have been killed through torture or died from dire humanitarian conditions in Syrian government jails since March 2011.

-In 2022 a video was published by The Guardian documenting a massacre in Tamador, where 41 civilians were shot, their bodies burned and buried in a pit.
+In 2022 a video was published by The Guardian documenting a massacre in the Tamadon neighborhood of Damascus, where 41 civilians were shot, their bodies burned and buried in a pit.
 The executioner was identified as Amjad Youssuf from Syria's military intelligence Unit 227 and in a series of interview he confirmed the authenticity of the video and admitted to killing the civilians.

 On 30 January 2014, Human Rights Watch released a report detailing, between June 2012 and July 2013, government forces razing to the ground seven anti-government districts in the cities of Damascus and Hama, equating to an area the size of 200 football fields.
 Witnesses spoke of explosives and bulldozers being used to knock down buildings.
 Satellite imagery was provided as part of the report and the destruction was characterized as collective punishment against residents of rebel-held areas.

 On 28 June 2022, UN Human Rights Office published a report, following rigorous assessment and statistical analysis of available data on civilian casualties, that estimates 306,887 civilians were killed between 1 March 2011 and 31 March 2021 in Syria due to the conflict.

+On 23 October 2023, Rukban, a refugee camp, was attacked by a drone launched by Syrian and Iraqi militants.

+Chemical attacks

+The Ba'athist Syrian government has deployed chemical warfare as a systematic military strategy in the Syrian civil war, and is estimated to have committed over 300 chemical attacks, targeting civilian populations throughout the course of the conflict.
+As of 2023, at least nine separate investigations conducted by both the UN and the OPCW have concluded that the Assad government carried out several chemical weapons attacks.
+Investigation conducted by the GPPi research institute documented 336 confirmed attacks involving chemical weapons in Syria between 23 December 2012 and 18 January 2019.
+The study attributed 98% of the total verified chemical attacks to the Syrian Arab Armed Forces.
+Approximately 90% of all attacks had occurred after the Ghouta chemical attack in August 2013.